NyronW/MinimalEndpoints/README.md

  * Added new registration argument to enable/disabled perform a scan of all loaded assemblies
  * Added new registration method called AddMinimalEndpointFromCallingAssembly that only scans the calling assembly for endpoints.
 This enable better encapsulation of endpoints located in class libraries.
  * Support added to register all endpoints regardless of it's access modifiers.
 This enable better encapsulation of endpoints located in class libraries

+ ### V1.2.9 Changes
+ * Added support for IEndpointFilters
+ * Added support for applying rate limiting to all minimal endpoint implementations